pypa/pip/docs/html/ux-research-design/2020-research-outputs/pip-force-reinstall.md

 Amongst respondents who said they use `--force-resinstall` often or very often:
 - 54.54% (6/11) of respondents thought that pip should install the same version of requests - i.e. that `--force-reinstall` should *not* implicitly upgrade
-- 45.45% (5/11) of respondents thought that pip should upgrade requests to the lastest version - i.e that `--force-reinstall` *should* implicitly upgrade
+- 45.45% (5/11) of respondents thought that pip should upgrade requests to the latest version - i.e that `--force-reinstall` *should* implicitly upgrade

 Respondents find `--force-reinstall` less useful than useful: